Responsibility of Peer Reviewer

 - The original data and testing must present data that offers a new approach to improve systems, processes, and precision of the tools which are used.

-- Research policy and observational analysis, it should clarify the feasibility, effectiveness, and implementation of the research results.
+- Research policy and observational analysis should clarify the feasibility, effectiveness, and implementation of the research results.

 - In Practice (case study), The paper should explain the situation regarding the future challenges and within its conclusions, or things which can be learned.